 “When I taught classes as an assistant in the restaurant called Golf in 1956, a lady made an order and asked for a Chicken Kiev, at that moment I thought “where did you found me?”, Kiev cutlet is made from chicken and butter, and I did not have either. (“Where did you find me?” is an expression)

 I asked the waiter: “Who the hell is that asking for this dish?”

-I just remember eating it this way long time ago when I visited one city, and I’ve absolutely fallen in love the first time I’ve tried Karadjordjeva schnitzel.
+I just remember eating it this way a long time ago when I visited one city.
+I have absolutely

-Before judging and making faces, thinking about a pickle in the roll, trust me it works so perfectly together… I know about rolling eyes, because my kids as well as hubs did it too, but when you try it everything melts and you want to eat more.
-In the end you do not have to add a pickle if you really dislike it, but at least try eating it with this steak roll, and you will know what I am talking about.
+Before judging and making faces, thinking about a pickle in the roll, trust me it works so perfectly together.
+I know about rolling eyes.
+My kids, as well as husband, did it too, but when you try it everything melts in your mouth.
+You only wish to eat some more.

 Serbian Breaded Rolled Cutlet

 - 1 Veal Slice thinly sliced (use pork or chicken as an alternative) /a few pinches of kosher salt and 1 tsp.
 Lemon juice